Localitos/pluto/.changeset/little-toys-hammer.md

 "@localyze-pluto/components": patch
 ---

-Add required property to File Uploader to show errors when it is empty and has an error message
+Handles File Uploader errors to show the remove button properly when there was no file added